wgxcodersdc/python-community/README.md

 ### Can I be a lead?

 YES!
-We are always looking for more leads and if you're interested in getting involved in Women Who Code in any capacity talk to one of the leads present!
+We are always looking for more leads and if you're interested in getting involved in WGXC DC in any capacity talk to one of the leads present!

 ### How can I contribute without being a lead?